douglascayers/sfdx-handle-file-shared-to-record-flow/README.md

 ## Deploy Metadata to Your Org

+> Before deploying to production, test in a sandbox or scratch org first.
+> You also may need to update the [Apex Test](force-app/main/default/classes) to meet your org's requirements.

 ### Deploy Using Visual Studio Code

 > If you are unfamiliar with deploying metadata with Visual Studio Code,